dqx-translation-project/dqx-translation-project.github.io/dqxclarity.md

 - A dependency couldn't be found.
 You can try deleting the `venv` folder in your dqxclarity folder and relaunching to see if it fixes your issue.

-If you aren't sure what to do, please stop by the [Discord](https://discord.gg/dragonquestx), post your issue in the #clarity-questions channel (with the accompanying `console.log` file attached) and we'll be happy to take a look.
+If you aren't sure what to do, please stop by the [Discord](https://discord.gg/dragonquestx), post your issue in the #clarity-questions channel (with the accompanying `startup.log` file attached) and we'll be happy to take a look.

 ### When I launch dqxclarity, the game dialog is translated, but all of the menus are still in Japanese

-Make sure you checked "Update Translated Game Files" in the dqxclarity window.
+Make sure you checked "Update Game Files" in the dqxclarity window.
 This downloads two custom files that are then placed in your game folder, which is what enables all of the in-game menus to be translated.

 If you're still seeing the menus in Japanese, note that every time the game patches, it overwrites the modded files.
-You will need to re-download them by launching dqxclarity and ensuring that "Update Translated Game Files" is checked.
+You will need to re-download them by launching dqxclarity and ensuring that "Update Game Files" is checked.

 ## uninstallation